-UEX has not proposed an exploration drilling program for the Horseshoe-Raven in 2017.
-The Company will be evaluating options for the continued development of the two deposits using Heap Leach Extraction.
+UEX has not conducted an exploration drilling program at Horseshoe-Raven in 2017.
+The Company will be evaluating options for the continued development of the two deposits using Heap Leach Processing.

-The Company will continue to collect water samples as part of its waste rock characterization program, which enters its final year of study in 2017.
+The Company will continue to collect water samples as part of its waste rock characterization program, which is in its final year of study.